ianlessa/product-search/README.md

 `GET /v1/products?per_page=2&start_page=2` - Set the search pagination.

 The valid values for these params are:
+- start_page: Positive numbers including 0.
+Default value is 0.
 - per_page: Positive numbers bigger than 0.
-- start_page: Positive numbers including 0.
+Default value is 5.

-Any invalid value in those params will result in a [default search](#default-search)
+Any invalid value in those params will result in a [default search](#default-search).
+Omitting any of the parameters will result in the default values for them.

 ##### Paginated search - Response
 ```JSON